w3c/breakouts-day-2024/README.md

 # W3C Breakouts Day 2024 - Breakout sessions
 This repo is for the W3C community to propose and organize breakout sessions for [W3C Breakouts Day 2024](https://www.w3.org/2024/03/breakouts-day-2024/).
 Sessions will take place on **Tuesday, 12 March 2024 (UTC)**.
 A few days before the event we will publish the schedule of breakout sessions.

-* [Calendar](https://github.com/w3c/breakouts-day-2024/wiki/Meeting-Planner-Resources) including deadline for proposals (29 February).
+* [Calendar up to breakouts day](https://github.com/w3c/breakouts-day-2024/wiki/Meeting-Planner-Resources) including deadline for proposals (29 February).
 * [Time slots](https://github.com/w3c/breakouts-day-2024/wiki/Session-Time-Slots)
 * [List of proposed sessions](../../issues).
 We welcome expressions of support (through emojis), questions, and other comments.
 * [Propose a new session](https://github.com/w3c/breakouts-day-2024/issues/new?assignees=&labels=session&projects=&template=session.yml) (for eligible participants).